 Richard Vermillion - Vice President

 Richard Vermillion was born in Indianapolis, Indiana.
 In the 5th grade his family moved to Bloomington where he lived until moving to Lebanon to raise the numbers of DeLorean ownership for that small town.
 He is an Automation NCO for the Army as of 1999 and has attained the rank of SFC.
 His free time is spent fixing computers that aren't Mac's, web creation, and iOS app development.
 He bought his first DeLorean in 2006 from a Dentist that lived a few miles from his childhood home.
 His current car was purchased after deeming the first car too costly to fix.
-His current project is an 1982 automatic purchased for his wife, Robin.
 His son, Little Rick, is also a future computer nerd and DeLorean enthusiast.

 Jason Sharkey - Secretary (founder)